Freezing of the Lattice in the Kagome Lattice Heisenberg Antiferromagnet Zn-barlowite ZnCu$_3$(OD)$_6$FBr

 Comparison of the $^{79}$Br NQR lineshapes in Fig.2(a-b) reveals two changes across 75~K. First, the main peak frequency decreases noticeably when the signal intensity is fully recovered below 50~K, as summarized in Fig.~3(a).
-Second, the $^{79}$Br NQR lineshapes, already broad at higher temperatures, become nearly twice as broad below 50~K. Analogous lineshape and intensity anomalies are commonly observed when spin freezing takes place in disordered magnetic materials \cite{Hunt2001}.
+Second, the $^{79}$Br NQR lineshapes, already broad at higher temperatures, become nearly twice as broad below 50~K, as summarized in Fig.~3(d).
+Analogous lineshape and intensity anomalies are commonly observed when spin freezing takes place in disordered magnetic materials \cite{Hunt2001}.
 But there is no evidence for anomalies in spin degrees of freedom around 75~K in $^{19}$F NMR \cite{WangNatPhys2021} and $\mu$SR experiments \cite{Tustain2020}.
 Therefore, the observed NQR anomalies must be attributed to the EFG, and we conclude that the structural environments at $^{79}$Br sites become somewhat different and more disordered below $\sim75$~K. We note that the spatially averaged crystal structure observed by diffraction techniques maintains the perfect kagome symmetry down to 3~K by neutron powder diffraction and 13~K by synchrotron x-ray diffraction \cite{Smaha2020}.
 Herbertsmithite also experiences a structural distortion around 50~K \cite{Imai2008,Fu2015,Zorko2017}, and the interlayer Cu$^{2+}$ defects occupying the Zn$^{2+}$ sites may be causing it, because the $\nu_{Q}$ tensor at the nn $^{17}$O sites changes \cite{Fu2015}.
 It remains to be seen if the $\sim5$\% interlayer Cu$^{2+}$ defects play a role in the freezing of lattice distortion in the present case.
+Interestingly, the $^{79}$Br NQR lineshapes observed below 60~K for pure barlowite Cu$_4$(OH)$_6$FBr are very similar \cite{Ranjith2018}.
 The NQR results discussed so far do not provide information on the nature of the local structural changes across 75~K, but an important clue is in the shape of the spin echo decay curve $M(2\tau)$.
 We will come back to this point below.